The shocking truth about the Grindadrápthe Faroese whale hunting

 But one thing needs to happen before you start putting things in your imaginary scale: you need to truly try to understand the issue.
 You need to know that is fact and what is fiction and stop supporting organizations that just want their way no matter what.
 After all that, you gotta listen and understand locals before taking action.

 If this is an important issue for you, save some money and go to the Faroe Islands.
 See for yourself how is the life over there.
-Talk to people, meet some locals, open dialogues and see if you can join some of the local organizations that are trying hard to end the practice.
+Talk to people, meet some locals, open dialogues and see if you can join some of the local organizations that are trying hard to end the practice of hunting pilot whales.

-Only after you truly open your heart to understand something can you try to end it.
+Given this points, I believe that only after you truly open your heart to understanding something can you try to end it.
 Only when you see yourself in the other’s shoes, you’ll understand where they’re coming from and how you can try to change their views.

 The international hateful pressure will never put a stop to the Grindadráp.
 Putting a boycott on tourism to the island is not going to help either.
 The archipelago prospered almost completely isolated from the rest of the world for centuries.
 Do you really think that by you not going there they will change anything?
 That by being deprived of your royal presence, they’re going to change their minds on anything?
 Pffff…